redhat-openstack/website/source/newsletter/2019/october.html.md

 ## <a name="events"></a>Recent and Upcoming Events
 ### Open Infrastructure Summit Shanghai
-There’s a lot happening in and around OpenStack Summit Berlin!
+There’s a lot happening in and around OpenStack Summit Shanghai!
 Here are a few highlights:
 * **RDO-Specific talks** We’re gathering a list of RDO-specific talks that will be happening at OpenStack Summit Berlin.
 If you haven’t already, please [add yours to the list](https://etherpad.openstack.org/p/OISummitShanghai-RDOtalks).
 We’ll be promoting these talks via social media prior to as well as during the conference.
 * **Looking for Volunteers** As mentioned <a name=”housekeeping”>above</a>, we’re looking for volunteers to spend time answering questions at the RDO booth.
 Please consider [signing up for a shift](https://etherpad.openstack.org/p/shanghai-summit-community-pod).